josuelima/bitium_cache/README.md

 ## Install and run
 - Clone this repo
 - run: `bundle install` to install the gems
-- run: `rake db:migrate` to create the database
+- run: `rake db:setup` to setup the database
 - run: `rake db:seed` to seed the database with some apps and user
 - run: `rails s`